derBlaumond/cognitive_vault/PRESENTATION_SCRIPT_EN 2.md

 ## Part 1: PowerPoint Introduction (~10 minutes)

-### [Slide 1: Title & Purpose] (2 minutes)
+### [Slide 1: Agenda] (1 minute)

 **Script:**
 "Good morning/afternoon.
 Today, I'm presenting the DCP AI Expert Service.
-This is a web-based tool that enables you to ask questions about SAP Digital Commerce Platform, or DCP, documentation and receive intelligent answers.

-The purpose of this tool is to quickly search through complex DCP documentation and provide accurate answers with source citations.
-Instead of spending time searching through documents, you can simply ask a question.

-This is what we're introducing today - an intelligent Q&A tool for DCP documentation."

-**Key Message:** "Intelligent Q&A tool for DCP documentation"
+Let me start with the agenda.
+Today's presentation consists of three parts:

+**First, Introduction** - I'll explain what DCP AI Expert Service is and provide an overview of available agents.

+**Second, Live Demonstration** - I'll show you real Q&A examples using the actual web interface.

+**Third, Discussion** - We'll have a Q&A session where you can ask any questions.

+Let's begin with the introduction."

+**Key Message:** "Three-part presentation: Introduction, Live Demo, Discussion"

 ---

-### [Slide 2: What It Does] (3 minutes)
+### [Slide 2: What It Does] (2 minutes)

 **Script:**
 "So, what can this tool do?